 Harri: Well, adding elements to live shows is usually a matter of budget and how “big” of a show we can have, especially during tours.
 At this moment, with the current budget, we cannot add that many flashy elements or props.
 We hope that our stage presence in live situations may better introduce the listener to the characters in the story, or give another kind of access to the world of “The Grey Realms” than just by listening to the album.
 Most of the action and interpretations anyway happen in the listener’s head, be it any musical experience.

 Of course, we wish to improve our shows on our own terms, but that too, is a creative process and certain things also require money and (more stage) time, which we usually do not have, so we do our best with what we have at the moment.
 However, as I mentioned, we are constantly striving to go forward with LOST IN GREY and to improve in various ways, so there are already some ideas for live shows to be executed when it is the right time for them.

 Talking about theatrical metal, what do you think are the most defining characteristics of it?

 Harri: For us, the “theatrical elements” or characteristics come from at least these aspects:

-- us being as “overly dramatic” as we naturally are or feel like being in a specific moment, not trying to tone ourselves down or our way of expression.
-If someone finds that “too much,” that is their problem.
+Us being as “overly dramatic” as we naturally are or feel like being in a specific moment, not trying to tone ourselves down or our way of expression… well, if someone finds that “too much,” that is their problem.
 Nothing kills creativity and joy more than trying to restrain that one wants and needs to come out, not to mention the problems that may occur if one has to unnecessarily restrain oneself.